Skip to Main Content

 Your mortgage lender will buy home insurance coverage

 Maintaining an active homeowners insurance policy is a typical mortgage requirement from your lender.
 If your policy lapses, the insurance company is required to let the lender know your policy is no longer active.
-Typically, the mortgage company will give you a time frame to secure a new policy and provide them with proof of coverage.
+Typically, the mortgage company will give you a time frame to secure a new policy and provide proof of coverage.
 If you do not acquire a policy, the mortgage company will likely initiate a force-placed insurance policy to mitigate the risk of your home experiencing a loss while uninsured.

 Force-placed insurance typically will not be the cheapest homeowners insurance policy available and could be even more expensive than your previous one.
 The coverage will also likely be more limited and often does not include personal liability coverage.
 If a homeowner does not pay the forced-placed insurance premium, they risk having their home placed in foreclosure.